BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 4. Can you see the neck area?
 If so, it's probably `"a medium closeup"` photo.
 5. If none of the above, it's probably `"an extreme closeup"` photo.

-Don't worry too much if you don't have any `extreme closeup` photos, or if your `full body` folder only has a few images in it once you're done.
+Don't worry too much if you don't have any `extreme closeup` photos, or if your `full body` folder has few or no images in it once you're done.
 The important thing is that the zoom definitions you do have are correct.

 ## Renaming the tidied images